Customer Service Training TIps

 If the cops arrest a mime do they tell him that he has the right to remain silent?

-Find all of Jeff’s training resources under Shop or should you be interested in having Jeff present a customized presentation for your organization or your next event, contact Jeff at [email protected]
+Curious about Jeff’s training resources?
+Click on Shop for details.
+If you’re interested in a customized presentation for your organization, contact Jeff at [email protected]

 REDUCE CUSTOMER CONFLICTS